CampusIoT/stm32-riotos-demos/examples/im880a-ds75lx/README.md

 ## Downlink

-Send a downlink message to the endpoint throught your network server.
+You can send a downlink message to the endpoint throught your network server.

+Downlink payload can be used for
+* sending an ASCII message (port = 1)
+* setting the realtime clock of the endpoint (port = 2)
+* setting the tx period of the data (port = 3)

+### Setup
 For CampusIoT:
 ```bash
 ORGID=<YOUR_ORG_ID>